 “I don’t think so.
 Not yet anyway.
 You’re going to have to trust me on this,” Nick said.

-“Nick, you’ve always got my trust,” I told him.
+“Nick, I always trust you,” I told him.
 We drove the rest of the way in silence.
 He didn’t even correct me on his name.

 When the two of us drove into the Disputed Territories’ cravex, I was surprised to find Lady Anna waiting for us.
 I was even more startled to see her in a dress.
 Since my time in the Disputed Territories, I’d only seen her in jeans and blouses or tactical gear.
 This was the first time I’d seen her in something that made her look, well, feminine.
 She really was a pretty female.
 She was going to make some aristocrat very happy someday.
 Assuming she survived all of this.
 As we approached, I could see her pacing in the grass.
 She looked worried or apprehensive.
 I gave a warning look to Nick, but he kept a neutral look on his face.